Course Instructor: Stanley Strauss

-Learner Requirements: Learners should have access to the latest version of Microsoft Word and PowerPoint for either Mac or PC.
-To be successful in this course, you should also be comfortable using PowerPoint.
+Learner Requirements: The only tools used in this course are the latest version of Microsoft Word and PowerPoint for either Mac or PC.
+To be successful in this course, you should also be comfortable using both.

 Course Start: This online learning course starts on Tuesday, May 6, 2014.

 After the official end date for the course, the instructor will be available for limited consultation and support for two more weeks, and the course material will stay up for an additional two weeks after that.
 These extra weeks give those who have fallen behind time to work independently to complete the course.